 - remove a tag from a contact

 This guide has two parts each aimed at a different audience.

-- Basic examples shows the CiviCRM administrator how he can configure CiviRules by means of a number of examples.
+- Basic examples shows the CiviCRM administrator how she/he can configure CiviRules by means of a number of examples.

-- Create your own shows the CiviCRM developer how he can expand the extension by creating own triggers, delays, and actions.
+- Create your own shows the CiviCRM developer how she/he can expand the extension by creating own triggers, delays, and actions.